Explore

 What's Included

-Guide will have a flashlight for evening tours.
-However, guests may want to bring their own.
+Guide will have 2 lamps for evening tours.
+However, guests may want to bring a flashlight/lantern

-Optional hot chocolate, coffee or cider (if available as sometimes the products are sold out or unavailable).
+Optional hot chocolate, coffee or cider (if available as sometimes the products are sold out or unavailable if after 7pm).

 Additional Info